camunda/camunda-docs/docs/components/modeler/bpmn/signal-events/signal-events.md

 ## Variable mappings

 When broadcasting a signal you can pass along variables.
-These variables are propagated to the process instance that's created and will be available at the process instance scope.
+By default, all signal variables are merged into the process instance.
+This behavior can be customized by defining an output mapping at the signal catch event.

 For more information about variable scopes, visit the documentation about [variable scopes](../../../concepts/variables#variable-scopes).